 - Understand how to approach implementation through inter-professional and inter-agency collaboration and consensus building.

-- Designed to be policy-relevant and practice-related, the MA allows students to develop close links with a wide array of organisations involved in the design and regeneration of our urban areas and practitioners will assist students through tutoring, presentations and as key sources in their research work.
+Designed to be policy-relevant and practice-related, the MA allows students to develop close links with a wide array of organisations involved in the design and regeneration of our urban areas and practitioners will assist students through tutoring, presentations and as key sources in their research work.
+These organisations include:

 Study visits are an intrinsic part of this programme.
+Where students’ experience during the visits inform assessed assignments in required core modules, the visits are compulsory.
 At the start of study we will take a 2-night trip to another major UK city to look at developments there.
-In addition, we take day trips to visit major projects to consider as precedents and regional cities to consider development and design control.
-Design studios are also not always local, with project sites having been chosen in Birmingham, Bristol, Newport, Swansea and Chepstow.
-At Easter we also take a one week trip to a major European city related to the design and taught modules.
+In the last few years, this has been to London.
+In addition we take days out to regional cities such as Bath and Bristol.
+Project sites having been chosen in Birmingham, Bristol, Swansea and London.
+At Easter we also take a one week trip to a major European city.
+Cities on our list include Copenhagen, Berlin, Amsterdam and Barcelona.

 - Urban Design Thinkers